Bundesliga: Leon Goretzka sends Bayern Munich clear at the top | DW | 03.04.2021

 The absence of Robert Lewandowski should have made Bayern Munich less clinical.
 The demands of so many competitions should have taken a heavy toll on a slimline squad.
 This should have been Julian Nagelsmann’s best chance to finally record a meaningful win over Bayern.

-Neither Nagelsmann nor his team have yet mastered that habit, with RB Leipzig yet to win a first trophy despite several promising opportunities and Nagelsmann also yet to lift silverware to enhance his glowing reputation.
+Neither Nagelsmann nor his team have yet acquired that, with RB Leipzig yet to win a first trophy despite several promising opportunities and Nagelsmann also yet to lift silverware to enhance his glowing reputation.

 That may yet come in the German Cup but a toothless display in Leipzig means the Bundesliga is surely out of reach, with Bayern taking a seven point lead with seven to play.